+You are here:**

 	- improved quality of life.

-Before considering a total hip replacement, the doctor may try other methods of treatment, such as exercise, walking aids, and medication.
-An exercise program can strengthen the muscles around the hip joint.
+	Before considering a total hip replacement, the doctor may try other methods of treatment, such as exercise, walking aids, and medication.1 An exercise program can strengthen the muscles around the hip joint.
 Walking aids such as canes and walkers may alleviate some of the stress from painful, damaged hips and help you to avoid or delay surgery.

 	For hip pain without inflammation, doctors usually recommend over-the-counter pain medication.

 	For hip pain with inflammation, treatment usually consists of nonsteroidal anti-inflammatory drugs, or NSAIDs.
 Some common NSAIDs are aspirin and ibuprofen.2 In some cases, a stronger pain medication may be necessary to control pain.

 	Topical analgesic products may provide additional relief.
 Some people find that the nutritional supplement combination of glucosamine and chondroitin helps ease pain.
 People taking nutritional supplements, herbs, and other complementary and alternative medicines should inform their doctors to avoid harmful drug interactions.

 	In a small number of cases, doctors may prescribe corticosteroid medications, such as prednisone or cortisone, if NSAIDs do not relieve pain.
 Corticosteroids reduce joint inflammation and are frequently used to treat rheumatic diseases such as rheumatoid arthritis.
-The downside of corticosteroids is that they can cause further damage to the bones in the joint.
-Also, they carry the risk of side effects such as increased appetite, weight gain, and lower resistance to infections.
-A doctor must prescribe and monitor corticosteroid treatment.
-Because corticosteroids alter the body’s natural hormone production, which is essential for the body to function, you should not stop taking them suddenly, and you should follow the doctor’s instructions for discontinuing treatment.
+Because of the serious side effects associated with corticosteroids, a doctor must prescribe and monitor treatment.